artemnahirniak/MiniDataset-AI-Maths-and-Chat/README.md

-I had to put my sould to make the text dataset, Im an srudent so i dont have much time so please appreciate my work
+I had to put my soul to make the text dataset, Im an student so i dont have much time so please appreciate my work

 here is a link to create a custom ai with the dataset in collab: